rads2995/Digital-Twin/README.md

 # Digital-Twin

-To build the Docker image: `sudo docker build -t digitaltwin .`
+To build the Docker image: `docker build -t digital_twin . --build-arg ISA=X86`

-To run the Docker container: `sudo docker run -it digitaltwin`
+To run the Docker container: `docker run -it digital_twin`